-December 12, Day 7: Comederos Doña Dora; Alto Anchicaya Road.
-Our last full day in Colombia will take us to the west side of the West Andes, to the slope facing the Choco region.
+April 13, Day 7: Comederos Doña Dora; Alto Anchicaya Road.
+Today will take us to the west slope of the Western Andes, facing the Choco region.

-After a relatively moderate drive we will get to a small property, run by a family that has set out bird tables and hummingbird feeders, and surely will make us salivate upon viewing such wonderful birds.
-Among the hummingbirds, we may see White-necked Jacobin, Rufous-gaped Hillstar and the impressive Empress Brilliant.
-There might also be a pair of Toucan Barbet as well as less impressive birds such as Lemon-browed Flycatcher and Golden-faced Tyrannulet.
-The bird table will probably be hosting Golden, White-lined and Silverthroated tanagers and the conspicuous Bananaguit will observed wandering around.
-During our return to the lodge, we will make a couple of stops to look for Tricolored Brushfinch, one that is usually observed in a semi-open area.
+After a relatively moderate drive we will get to a small property, run by a family that has set out bird tables and hummingbird feeders.
+Among the humming birds, we White-necked may see Jacobin, Rufous-gaped Hillstar and the impressive Empress Brilliant.
+There might also be a pair of Toucan Barbets as well as more subtle birds such as Lemon-Flycatcher browed Golden-faced Tyrannulet.
+The bird table will probably be hosting Golden, White-lined and Silver-throated tanagers conspicuous and the Bananaguit should observed too.
+During our return to the lodge, we will make a couple of stops to look for Tricolored Brushfinch, a bird of semiopen areas.
 Today will surely be a highlight of the tour, not only for its birds but also for its wonderful landscape and flora associated with each forest type.